Back to Blog

 Verification Checklist

-• Per-seat pricing is scaling faster than your revenue
+• Per-seat or usage-based pricing models are escalating faster than your company’s revenue growth or profitability.

-• You're planning an exit and need to show IP assets
+• You anticipate an exit (acquisition, IPO) and need to bolster enterprise valuation with proprietary IP assets.

-• Vendor roadmaps are diverging from your needs
+• Vendor product roadmaps diverge significantly from your strategic development priorities.

 Read This Next